US flag U.S. History See also:

 Americanization: Then and Now - Examines a 1919 pamphlet promoting 'Americanization' to take a look at how the politics and rhetoric of US immigration policy have shifted over the past century; high school and up.
 (2019, American Philosophical Society)

 Angel Island - Opened in California in 1910, Angel Island is sometimes called the 'Ellis Island of the West', but was mainly built to control the flow of Chinese into the country after the passage of the Chinese Exclusion Act of 1882.
 This page provides an overview of Chinese immigration since 1848, as well as Japanese, Koreans, and other groups who entered the U.S. through Angel Island (Angel Island Immigration Station Foundation).
 Chinese American: Exclusion/Inclusion 'chronicles the complex history of the Chinese in America - the challenges of immigration, citizenship, and belonging that shaped both the Chinese American experience and the development of the United States as a nation;' click on Online Exhibition to start (2014, New York Historical Society).
+Chinese Exclusion and the Establishment of the Gate-keeping Nation NEW! gives an overview of U.S. anti-Chinese movements, the Chinese Community in NJ, and stories of Chinese individuals in NJ (Rutgers University).
 See also Transcontinental Railroad: Chinese Railroad Workers, above.

 Arab Americans: Coming to America VIDEO - Traces immigration from the Arab world to the United States, with a focus on the time period from the 1880s to the present era, and explores how Arab Americans have lived and contributed to life in America.
 (2021, Arab American National Museum)